jcbk101/Solar2DGUI/README.md

 # Purpose
 As a new to Solar2D developer, I found it rather difficult at times to design a simple GUI for the games I develop.
-Constantly changes values and testing in the simulator became a tedious task.
+Constantly changing values and testing in the simulator became a tedious task.
 As I build upon this program, I aim to make tasks easier for developers by providing a utility to allow visual designing and animation testing.
 Animations are supported, but are limited.
 All designs can be exported to any project folder.
 All exported files will be '<b>[Project Name].lua</b>'